lfg57/markdown-reference/README.md

 # markdown-reference
-Comprehensive Markdown Reference, including Extended Syntax
+A Comprehensive Markdown Reference with Extended Syntax